Best Cold Weather Running Gear of 2024

 Best Winter Running Jacket: Patagonia Nano-Air Hoody ($329)

 It easily squishes into a backpack and fits into a larger hydration vest, like the Salomon Adv Skin 12 above.
-The durable water-repellent finish ensures you won’t get soaked if it starts to sprinkle.
+The durable water-repellent finish ensures you won’t get soaked immediately if it starts to sprinkle.

 Shop the Women's Patagonia Nano-Air HoodyShop the Men's Patagonia Nano-Air Hoody